awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 See [Domains that you can register with Amazon Route 53](registrar-tld-list.md)\.
 If the top\-level domain for the domain that you want to transfer is on the list, you can transfer the domain to Amazon Route 53\.

 If a TLD is not on the list, you can't currently transfer the domain registration to Route 53\.
-We occasionally add more TLDs to the list, so check back to see if we've added support for your domain\.
+We occasionally add support more TLDs to the list, so check back to see if we've added support for your domain\.
 You can also submit a request for support for your TLD on the [Route 53 Domain Registration](https://forums.aws.amazon.com/forum.jspa?forumID=214) forum\.

 ## Step 2 \(optional\): Transfer your DNS service to Amazon Route 53 or another DNS service provider<a name="domain-transfer-to-route-53-transfer-dns"></a>